 MILLENIAL ARTS INITIATIVE

 NEXT @ The Braid is a new artistic platform and creative community offering a paid opportunity for young adults to engage in a structured hands-on learning experience creating new Jewish arts & culture for their generation.
-A cohort of 6-8 young adults will be selected to team-up and collaborate in an Arts Council that will meet over 9 months.
+A cohort of 12 young adults was selected to team-up and collaborate in an Arts Council that is meeting over 9 months.
 The group will receive mentorship from seasoned industry professionals while being charged with developing and producing a show of their own — including performance, stories, music, poetry, film, and art.
 This program culminates in a live show produced at least six times in interesting venues through Los Angeles as well as online.